Archomeda/AutoSaliens/README.md

 Salien commands:
-joinedplanet                - Shows the current joined planet joinedzone                  - Shows the current joined zone overrideplanetid [id]       - Shows or sets the current overridden planet id
+joinedplanet                - Shows the current joined planet joinedzone                  - Shows the current joined zone overrideplanetid [id]       - Shows or sets the current overridden planet id;
-                              Overridden planets will always be joined, unless it's fully captured planet <id>                 - Shows information about a planet planets                     - Shows the list of all planets strategy [strategy]         - Shows or sets the current active strategy zone <planet_id> <zone_pos> - Shows information about a zone zones <planet_id>           - Shows the list of the zones of a planet
+                              Overridden planets will always be joined, unless it's fully captured networktolerance [toggle]   - Shows or sets whether the network tolerance is enabled or not;
+                              Enabling this will cause the application to try to send certain API calls earlier to account for network latency (default: enable) planet <id>                 - Shows information about a planet planets                     - Shows the list of all planets strategy [strategy]         - Shows or sets the current active strategy (to reset to default, use: 0) zone <planet_id> <zone_pos> - Shows information about a zone zones <planet_id>           - Shows the list of the zones of a planet